Convert RTF to TEX

 \begin{abstract}

-This paper presents a new method for classification.
+This paper presents a new classification method.

 \end{abstract}